 Touch is good, very good

 Feeling stressed?
 Want to be healthier?
 Want to live longer?
-Well spend half an hour cuddling on the couch with someone you like
+Well spend half an hour cuddling on the couch with someone you like.
+At the very least, it is important to have a strong social network, and at least some regular physical contact with people that you like.

 If you don't have a partner, you can still benefit from touch and social support.
 Enjoyable time with friends and other family members helps your health.
 Time with your pet, including touch, is a great calmer.
 Touch your friends, if they are comfortable with it.
 A meal with friends and a little laughter goes a long way for your mental health.
 Keeping in touch, even with the phone and email is good.
 And if you can afford it, any kind of massage or body-work is great.

 Another study showed that feeling connected and in-touch with those around you (family, close friends, workmates) is essential for your health and longevity.
-Those who feel lonely or socially isolated are two to three times more likely to die from heart disease and other causes than those who feel connected to people around them.
-(2)
+Those who feel lonely or socially isolated are two to three times more likely to die from heart disease, stroke and other causes than those who feel connected to people around them.
+(2, 4, 5)

 1. Influence of a "warm touch" support enhancement intervention among married couples on ambulatory blood pressure, oxytocin,